vllm-project/vllm/docs/source/models/vlm.rst

 Using VLMs
 ==========

 vLLM provides experimental support for Vision Language Models (VLMs).
+See the :ref:`list of supported VLMs here <supported_vlms>`.
 This document shows you how to run and serve these models using vLLM.

 .. important::
     We are actively iterating on VLM support.
 Expect breaking changes to VLM usage and development in upcoming releases without prior deprecation.